Skip to main content

 How Montana Compares to Neighboring States

-Montana is a higher-cost state for starting a Beauty Supply Store, with a cost-of-living index of 105.6 (national average is 100).
-Compared to neighboring North Dakota ($99,000 median startup cost), Montana has higher costs for a Beauty Supply Store.
+Montana is close to the national average for Beauty Supply Store startup costs, with a cost-of-living index of 96.8.
+Compared to neighboring North Dakota ($82,000 median startup cost), Montana has higher costs for a Beauty Supply Store.

 StateEst.
 CostLLC Fee